Jobs (On & Off Campus) / Internships

 • Go to: https://sfsu.joinhandshake.com/login

-• Click on the blue button that says Current SFSU Student Login
+• Click on the blue button that says SFSU Current Student Login

-• Enter your credentials for SF State Global Login and click on “Login”
+• Enter your credentials for SF State Global Login and click on Login

-• Click on Jobs and then select All filters
+• Click on Jobs

 • Under Job type, choose On-Campus